-- 1. There are a number of dogs running loose about Frobisher Bay ...
-Most of these stray animals are owned by Eskimos who are employed by the United States Air Force at this point.
+[4.]
+There are a number of dogs running loose about Frobisher Bay....Most of these stray animals are owned by Eskimos who are employed by the United States Air Force at this point.
 The owners work full time and are unable to hunt seal to feed the dogs, yet they are reluctant to part with any of them.
 From time to time this detachment has urged them to get rid of these dogs, however, there is some deep-rooted desire to own dogs which has thus far excluded results.
-Probably it is prestige.38 - 2.
-In dealing with social problems of the Eskimo, until members of this detachment understand fully the role of custom, it's [sic] laws and varieties, they can not really effectively deal with the complicated issue which this becomes.
+Probably it is prestige.38

+5. In dealing with social problems of the Eskimo, until members of this detachment understand fully the role of custom, it's [sic] laws and varieties, they can not really effectively deal with the complicated issue which this becomes.
 This dog problem does indirectly affect, for instance, the economy of the Eskimo.
-Destruction of an Eskimo's dogs after remaining unclaimed in the pound for five days may result in him quitting his job on the air base and returning to a life on the land.
+Destruction of an Eskimo's dogs after remaining unclaimed in the pound for five days may result in him quitting his job on the air base and returning of any person."
+"Premises" is not defined.

+In drawing attention to prestige as a factor promoting ownership of dogs, Van Norman missed the underlying importance of sled dogs in Inuit culture; these are explored in Francis Lévesque, "Les Inuit, Leurs Chiens Et L'administration," pp. 139-75.

+to a life on the land.
 This would be just one of many reactions.
-Other Eskimos might show their dislike by offering active opposition in varied forms. - 3.
-The Frobisher Bay Eskimos do not understand the dog problem which has developed here since the inception of the air base.
+Other Eskimos might show their dislike by offering active opposition in varied forms.

+6. The Frobisher Bay Eskimos do not understand the dog problem which has developed here since the inception of the air base.
 Nor do they appreciate that this detachment must deal with it as outlined in the Dog Ordinance.
 Many of these Eskimos let their dogs run loose so they can feed in the disposal area while the owner is at work on the base.
 This is a perfectly reasonable explanation, and to these individuals no answer except one which will offer an alternative food supply, will have any semblance of being reasonable.39